AruniMishra/aws/awsTutorial/AWS.md

       random – Place tasks randomly.

       spread – Place tasks evenly based on the specified value.
 Accepted values are attribute key-value pairs, instanceId, or host.

+# X Ray

+- Use annotations to record information on segments or subsegments that you want indexed for search.